 Industrial action

-We fully respect the right of our staff to take part in industrial disputes and will work hard to reduce the impact on our students and wider staff.
+We fully respect the right of our staff to take part in industrial disputes but will work hard to reduce the impact on our students and our staff community.

 Guidance for students